wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getmempooltxstate.md

 ---
-title: ont:getmempooltxstate \[WebSocket\]
+title: ont:getmempooltxstate - Ontology
-description: Fetches state of transactions in the memory pool.
+description: Example code for the ont:getmempooltxstate ws method. Сomplete guide on how to use ont:getmempooltxstate ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters